Will organ perfusion transform transplantation?

 The basic principle of NMP technologies is to approximate “near physiologic” conditions of temperature, nutrients and oxygen outside the body and to enable the organ to function much as it would within the body.
 Videos of ex vivo NMP vividly illustrate the concept—a heart beats, lungs expand.

-NMP may make it possible, then, for organs to be transported over greater distances, for recipients to travel further to a transplant center, and for surgeons to have more flexibility to schedule optimal surgical times and increase surgical time for complex recipient cases.
+NMP may make it possible, then, for organs to be transported over greater distances, for recipients to travel further to a transplant hospital, and for surgeons to have more flexibility to schedule optimal surgical times and increase surgical time for complex recipient cases.

 “The day will come when the idea of cold storage will be a historical footmark that people will chuckle about as the way we used to do transplant.”